awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/examples-launch-templates-aws-cli.md

 # Examples for creating and managing launch templates with the AWS Command Line Interface \(AWS CLI\)<a name="examples-launch-templates-aws-cli"></a>

-You can create and manage launch templates through the AWS Management Console, AWS CLI, or AWS SDKs\.
-This section shows you examples of creating and managing launch templates from the AWS CLI\.
+You can create and manage launch templates through the AWS Management Console, AWS CLI, or SDKs\.
+This section shows you examples of creating and managing launch templates for Amazon EC2 Auto Scaling from the AWS CLI\.

 **Topics**
 + [Creating a simple launch template](#example-simple-launch-template)